asyncapi/modelina/docs/languages/JavaScript.md

 # JavaScript
-There are special use-cases that each language support, therefore this document is for anything related to the JavaScript models.
+There are special use-cases that each language supports; this document pertains to **JavaScript models**.

-At the moment the JavaScript models have no specific features.
+At the moment, JavaScript models have no specific features.